-We lease various corporate, global logistics and supply chain centers, biostorage, manufacturing, and research and development facilities in Tennessee, California, New Jersey, the Netherlands, Texas, Georgia, Minnesota, China, Portugal and France under operating leases.
+We lease various corporate, global logistics and supply chain centers, biostorage, manufacturing, and research and development facilities in certain states and countries including, Tennessee, California, New Jersey, Texas, Georgia, Minnesota, the Netherlands, China, Portugal and France under operating leases.
 These lease agreements contain certain scheduled annual rent increases which are accounted for on a straight-line basis.
 In addition, we lease certain equipment which expires through July 2024 (See Note 11).